Bitmain: History

 It was founded by Micree Zhan and Jihan Wu in 2013.
 Prior to founding Bitmain, Zhan was running DivaIP, a startup that allowed users to stream television to a computer screen via a set-top box, and Wu was a financial analyst and private equity fund manager.

 By 2018 it had become the world's largest designer of application-specific integrated circuit (ASIC) chips for bitcoin mining.
 The company also operates BTC.com and Antpool, historically two of the largest mining pools for bitcoin.
 In an effort to boost Bitcoin Cash (BCH) prices, Antpool "burned" 12% of the BCH they mined by sending them to irrecoverable addresses.
 Bitmain was reportedly profitable in early 2018, with a net profit of $742.7 million in the first half of 2018, and negative operating cash flow.
 TechCrunch reported that unsold inventory ballooned to one billion dollars in the second quarter of 2018.
 Bitmain's first product was the Antminer S1 which is an ASIC bitcoin miner making 180 gigahashes per second (GH/s) while using 80–200 watts of power.
 Bitmain as of 2018 had 11 mining farms operating in China.
 Bitmain was involved in the 2018 Bitcoin Cash split, siding with Bitcoin Cash ABC alongside Roger Ver.
 In December 2018 the company laid off about half of its 3000 staff.
 The company has since closed its offices in Israel and the Netherlands, while significantly downsizing its Texas mining operation.
 In February 2019, Bitmain had lost "about $500 million" in the third quarter of 2018.
 Bitmain issued a statement saying "the rumors are not true and we will make announcements in due course."

+During the late 2010s, Bitmain was widely reported to have controlled a substantial majority of the global ASIC mining hardware market, at times supplying approximately three-quarters of the world's bitcoin mining machines.
+However, by 2019 and into the early 2020s, the company faced intensifying competition from rival manufacturers, and Bloomberg reported that competitors increased their share of global bitcoin mining machine sales during this period, reflecting a shift toward a more competitive supplier landscape.

 In June 2021, suspended spot delivery of sales of machines globally aiming to support local prices following Beijing's crackdown.

+Following a period of internal governance disputes and restructuring, Bitmain's competitors gained market share in the ASIC mining hardware market and began supplying large-scale miners, reducing the concentration that had characterised earlier years.